Unified Framework for Complex Graph-Data: Introducing the Hybrid Layered Network Model: Hybrid Layered Network (HLN)

-Let us start with an example shown in Figure \ref{fig:fig2}.
+Let us see the model with an example shown in Figure \ref{fig:fig2}.
 The network contains three layers with layers representing research in the machine and deep learning (Layer 1), bio-science ( Layer 2), and self-driving cars (Layer 3).
 The figure contains three types of nodes in the Layers $1$ (paper, author, lab) and $2$ (paper, author, organization), and Layer $3$ contains four types of nodes namely paper, author, lab, and organization.
 There are directed interconnections between layers to show that papers in bio-science or self-driving cars cite another paper in machine and deep learning.
 The network cannot be represented with a homogeneous network without losing information.
 Even a multi-layered or heterogeneous network will fail to capture the network due to the presence of multiple types of nodes (and edges) and multiple layers respectively.
 It may be apparent that a heterogeneous network will describe Figure \ref{fig:fig2} by merging different layers into one.
 However, a heterogeneous network only partially captures the given network as described in Remark \ref{remarkHet}.

-\begin{rem}[Heterogeneous Multi-Layer network is not another variant of a heterogeneous network] The Figure \ref{fig:fig2} shows us in bold that three authors from three different layers have collaborated on a paper in the third layer.
+\begin{rem}[Hybrid Layered Network is not another variant of a heterogeneous network] The Figure \ref{fig:fig2} shows us in bold that three authors from three different layers have collaborated on a paper in the third layer.
 Consider that these three layers get merged into one, then these three authors and the paper will have the structure as shown in Figure \ref{fig:fig2b}.
 Once we avoid the layer structure all these three authors become homogeneous.
 Hence there is no way to separately keep their association with each other in terms of the subjectivity expressed by the layers.
 For example, the possibility of collaboration between the authors of layer $1$ with $3$, $2$ with $3$ and $1$ with $2$ can be different.
-The only way we can keep this subjectivity is through the layers.
-Hence it is relevant to have both heterogeneity and multi-layered property in the network definition itself.
-This will provide a generalized definition of a complex network.
-We call such a network as a heterogeneous multi-layered network. \end{rem}
+The only way we can keep this subjectivity is through the layers while each layer is heterogeneous.
+HLN can preserve these constraints while the very definition of heterogeneous network is unable to capture the same. \end{rem}